greatcattw/pic18f4550_HID_LED/README.md

 # pic18f4550_HID_LED
-pic18f4550 HID class with LED on/off
+pic18f4550 HID class with 8 LEDs on/off

 # In progress